Development of the Royston Logo

-Early on in the process of delivering initiatives to promote Royston, the need for a unified identity quickly became apparent.
+Back in 2016, Royston First identified that whilst delivering initiatives to promote Royston, the need for a unified identity was needed.

 The various images that currently exist are either not in the public domain or have reserved meanings.
 Accordingly a speedy ‘pre-project’ was conceived to produce a logo that depicts recognisable features of Royston in a manner suitable for use on a wide variety of items.